mlswg/mls-protocol/draft-ietf-mls-protocol.md

 at the same state of the group.
 A GroupContentAuthData is said to be valid when both the `signature` and `confirmation_tag` fields are valid.

-## Encoding and Decoding a Plaintext
+## Encoding and Decoding a Public Message

-Plaintexts are encoded using the PublicMessage structure.
+Messages that are authenticated but not encrypted are encoded using the PublicMessage structure.

 ~~~ tls
 struct {